linkeLi0421/CISB-dataset/README.md

 # CISB_detecter

-This repo records all the information of CISBs we collect in bugzilla and linux kernel.
+This repo records all the information of CISB we collect in bugzilla and linux kernel.
 We also provide a empirical way to automatically detect whether a test case compiled with some options tigger the bug.

 ## Features